Education Programs at Hubbard Brook: An Overview

 Science education is integral to the Hubbard Brook Ecosystem Study, from K–12 to graduate school and informal education experiences.
 Some of our key programs include:

-- Research Experience for Undergraduates (REU): Hubbard Brook Research Foundation and Plymouth State University run a site-wide REU program during the summer.
-Hubbard Brook scientists from many different institutions serve as faculty mentors to REU students.
+- Research Experience for Undergraduates (REU): Hubbard Brook Research Foundation sponsors two NSF REU internships during the summer.

 - Research Assistanships for High School Students (RAHSS): High school students from the towns surrounding the Hubbard Brook Experimental Forest, including Lincoln, Woodstock, Campton, and Plymouth, have participated in summer research assistantships through the Hubbard Brook Research Foundation.

 - Research Experiences for Teachers (RET): Each summer a new cohort of middle and high school teachers participates in the Hubbard Brook Ecosystem Study.
 RET participants help bring Hubbard Brook science and data into classrooms across New Hampshire.

 - Field trips and tours: Hubbard Brook Research Foundation and USDA Forest Service staff conduct tours of the Hubbard Brook Experimental Forest to professional and student groups and speak or arrange speakers for public and professional audiences by request.

 "HBRF should continuing to make real data available that our students can analyze to answer real questions about ecosystems and watersheds."